Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Introduction

+A sufficient condition for the curve $\gamma(t)$ to be lifted is the existence of the solution to the following path-lifting equation (PLE):

+If (\ref{0.3}) admits a global solution on $[0,1]$, then the motion planning problem is solved by $u(t)=\zeta(1)$ (numerically, (\ref{0.3}) can be solved by a finite-dimensional approximation of the control space \cite{al}).
+Thus, the problem is reduced to avoiding singular points of $D\E_p$ and finding conditions on the vector fields of (\ref{1.1}) for the PLE to be solved globally on $[0,1]$.
+It was proved \cite{ch06} that if the Moore-Penrose inverse of $D\E_p$ at $u$, denoted by $P(u)$, has linear growth of $\|u\|$ on any compact set, then (\ref{0.3}) is globally solved on $[0,1]$.
+Such conditions are satisfied for some special types of driftless systems \cite{ch06,su93}, but so far there are no known results on the application of HCM to drifted systems. {This is because the domain of the endpoint map should be changed to a product space for drifted cases, and due to the existence of the drift, the time parameter cannot be restricted to $[0,1]$ as in the driftless case, which will also change the PLE consequently.}

-In this article we consider affine systems defined on $\R^n$ with nonzero drifts.
-We will show that when the control Lie algebras of the corresponding driftless systems are regular, the sufficient conditions stated in \cite[Theorem 6.1]{che10} are also necessary for global controllability of codimension-$1$ systems, and of codimension-$2$ or higher systems under certain restrictions.
+In this article, we consider affine systems defined on $\R^n$ with nonzero drifts.
+We will show that when the control Lie algebras of the corresponding driftless systems are regular and {the controls are $L^2$}, the sufficient conditions given in \cite[Theorem 6.1]{che10} are also necessary for global controllability of systems of codimension $1$, and of systems of codimension $2$ or higher under certain restrictions.
+We then discuss the motion planning problems of globally controllable affine systems.
+When a system of codimension $1$ allows globally generating vector fields, we provide a simple steering algorithm; and for general drifted systems, we adopt the HCM and show the global existence of the lifting curve when the vector fields satisfy certain restrictions.